fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

 #. **Perfectly Matched Layer (PML)**.
 This is the
-   second-generation boundary condition proposed in the 1990s, modeling the behavior of a hypothetical E&M wave-absorbing material.
+   second-generation boundary condition proposed in the 1990s, modeling the behavior of a hypothetical EM wave-absorbing material.
 Unlike Mur's ABC, PML occupies some physical cells in the simulation box (the actual boundary at the true edge remains PEC).
    This mimics the wave-absorbing foam on the wall of an anechoic chamber